An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Pembina Pipeline Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PBA stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Oil & Gas Pipelines industry.
+We show how PBA stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Pipeline Transportation of Crude Oil industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.